Wormholes and out-of-time ordered correlators in gauge/gravity duality: The scattering amplitude and OTOC

 Let us now sit back and think what will change when we try to follow the same path for a wormhole.
 The general formula (\ref{otoc}) remains.
-Different geometry however means different solutions to the Klein-Gordon equations, different propagators, different bulk wavefunctions, different geodesics and different backreaction.
-In detail, this means the following: \begin{enumerate} \item The geodesic $X_\mu(\tau)$ that enters the stress-energy tensor will critically differ from the BH geodesic for small $U$ or small $V$ -- this is where falling into the horizon is replaced by the tunnelling through the wormhole throat.
-This effect can be studied perturbatively in $\gamma$.
-Locally, it will merely decrease the Lyapunov exponent by a factor linear in $\gamma$; but the different global shape of the trajectory, i.e., the fact that it can reach the other side or get trapped in the thorat, may have dramatic consequences, leading to recurrences in the OTOC and eventually zero Lyapunov exponent for large-mouth long-living wormholes. \item The WH geometry is explicitly time-dependent, thus the momenta are not conserved anymore.
-However, the momentum nonconservation can also be treated perturbatively in $\gamma$ so we can write the momenta as $p=p_\infty+\gamma(\ldots)$ -- the sum of the asymptotic momentum and the wormhole-induced correction.
-This will influence the stress-energy tensor of the perturbation $t_{\mu\nu}$ as well as the amplitude calculation (\ref{otocint}) and can have drastic consequences: the extra terms in $S_c$ stemming from the change in momentum can make the Lyapunov exponent exponentially small.
-Therefore, even though the initial effect is perturbative, its integral (the amplitude that determines OTOC) can change nonperturbatively. \item The backreaction will be more complicated than just a shock wave.
-Even though the stress-energy tensor is still proportional to a Dirac delta in the eikonal approximation, the perturbation $\delta g_{\mu\nu}$ will be of the form shock wave plus smooth corrections.
-There is always a shock wave component whenever eikonal approximation is used because point particles and rings always source a shock-wave metric \cite{thooft1,thooft2,sfetsos}, however for a general background metric the shock wave alone does not in general solve the Einstein equations.
-But the final influence of this effect is not very drammatic: it changes the numbers, i.e., the value of the Lyapunov exponents and the scrambling time but not the qualitative properties of OTOC. \item Different propagators and bulk wavefunctions will likewise only introduce quantitative, not qualitative corrections. \end{enumerate} The exciting things happen as a consequence of (1) and (2) in the above list, and now we describe how this happens.
+Different geometry however means different solutions to the Klein-Gordon equations, different bulk-to-boundary propagators $K$ in (\ref{otocfuns1}-\ref{otocint}), different geodesics giving rise to different stress-energy tensor $t^{\mu\nu}$ in (\ref{sclass}) and thus also different backreaction on the metric in the same equation for $S_c$.
+In detail, this means the following: \begin{enumerate} \item The geodesic $X_\mu(\tau)$ that enters the stress-energy tensor $t_{\mu\nu}$ will differ from the BH geodesic mainly for small $U$ or small $V$ -- this is where falling into the horizon is replaced by the tunnelling through the wormhole throat.
+Locally, this is a perturbative effect linear in $\gamma$.
+Global effects, due to different global shape of the trajectory, are considered in \ref{appc}, as they are most relevant for the long-living slow wormholes.
+Here we take into account only the local perturbative effect. \item The WH geometry is explicitly time-dependent, thus the momenta are not conserved anymore, and $p,q$ are not well-defined quantum numbers in (\ref{otoc}-\ref{otocint}).
+However, the momentum nonconservation can also be treated perturbatively in $\gamma$ so we can write the momenta as $p=p_\mathrm{initial}+\gamma(\ldots)$ -- the sum of the asymptotic momentum and the wormhole-induced correction.
+This will influence the stress-energy tensor of the perturbation $t_{\mu\nu}$ as well as the amplitude calculation from Eq.~(\ref{otocint}) and can have drastic consequences: the extra terms in $S_c$ stemming from the change in momentum $\gamma(\ldots)$ can make the classical action nonquadratic in the center-of-mass momentum, thus leading to non-maximal chaos as opposed to the BH case \cite{butterstring}. \item The backreaction will be more complicated than just a shock wave.
+The perturbation of the metric will be of the form shock wave $\Delta g_{\mu\nu}$ (in the eikonal approximation there is always a shock wave contribution because point particles and rings always source a shock-wave metric \cite{thooft1,thooft2,sfetsos}) plus a smooth correction $\delta g_{\mu\nu}$. \item Different propagators $K$ will change the values of the scattering amplitude but it will turn out they do not lead to any qualitative changes from the BH case. \end{enumerate} The exciting things happen as a consequence of (1) and (2) in the above list, and now we describe how this happens.
 We first write the geodesic equations and solve them for $UV$ small, and then we consider the large-scale geometry of geodesics; these results allow us to write the stress-energy tensor in the eikonal approximation.
-The second step will be the calculation of the backreaction, resulting in the metric correction $\delta g_{\mu\nu}$.
+The second step will be the calculation of the backreaction, resulting in the metric correction $\Delta g_{\mu\nu}$.
 Then it is easy to compute the on-shell action, and the final step is the calculation of the scattering amplitude from the ingredients previously obtained.